kiedunne/CV/README.md

 *MSc.
 Developmental Neuroscience & Psychopathology- Merit*

 #### University of Ottawa (September 2009 to May 2013)
-*Honours BSc.
-Specialization in Psychology*
+*BSc.
+Specialization in Psychology- Honours*

 ## Experience